Perspective

 The 2011 Tohoku Earthquake Tsunami

 Joint research groups conducted a tsunami survey along a 2000 km stretch of the Japanese coast with the participation of researchers from throughout Japan.
-To date, more than 5,300 locations have been surveyed, generating the largest tsunami survey dataset in the world.
+More than 5,300 locations have been surveyed, generating the largest tsunami survey dataset in the world.
 We are currently analyzing the dataset to understand this phenomenon from scientific and engineering points of view.

 References